Rishabhyadav77/data-analysis-2/README.md

-# data-analysis-2
+# data-analysis
-analysis of superstore database.
+analysis of superstore dataset.